Media literacy: Research on media literacy education

 The scholarly knowledge community publishes research in the Journal of Media Literacy Education and other journals, and a robust global community of media literacy scholars has emerged since the European Commission set an ambitious objective for Europe to advance its knowledge economy while being more culturally inclusive.
-Empirical research on media literacy education is carried out by social science researchers generally falls into three major categories, focusing on (a) health outcomes; (b) curriculum and instruction; and (c) political attitudes, media use and behavior.
+Empirical research on media literacy education, carried out by social science researchers, generally falls into three major categories, focusing on (a) health outcomes; (b) curriculum and instruction; and (c) political attitudes, media use and behavior.

 Meta-analysis of a large number of these studies has found that the average effect size was strong and positive for outcomes including media knowledge, criticism, perceived realism, influence, attitudes, self-efficacy, and behavior.
 In two recent nationally-representative surveys of U.S. residents, media literacy competencies were associated with health-related decision making in the context of COVID-19, and the study found that media literacy skills promote the adoption of recommended health behaviors.
 Health interventions have also explored issues such as media violence, stereotypes in the representation of gender and race, materialism and consumer culture, and the glamorization of unhealthy behavior, including smoking.
 Research shows that media literacy is associated with increased resilience in children and youth that is effective in a wide variety of contexts and learning environments.

 Media literacy competencies are frequently measured using self-report measures, where people rate or agree with various statements.
 These measures are easy to administer to a large group of people.
 Some researchers use performance- or competency-based measures to examine people's actual ability to critically analyze news, advertising, or entertainment.
 Media literacy programs that focus on political attitudes and behavior are thought to provide the cognitive and social scaffolding needed for civic engagement.
 Research on high school students has shown that participation in a media literacy program was positively associated with information-seeking motives, media knowledge, and news analysis skills.
 Experimental research has shown that young people aged 15–27 who had received media literacy education in schools were better able to evaluate the accuracy of political content, even when it aligned with their existing political beliefs.
 Study shows that MLA training does impact public when it comes to figuring out fake news or any sort of disinformation or misinformation.
 Participants who were given MLA training, 73.3% were able to identify information which was fake.
 Nearly 70% agreed upon not sharing any inaccurate information online which was not accurate.